Hire in Estonia

 If the female employee chooses to take the maternity leave less than 30 days before the estimated birth date, the total duration of leave will be at least 30 days and the unused days will not be transferred to shared parental leave.
 Therefore, it is recommended for a pregnant employee to take maternity leave at least 30 days before the expected date of birth.

-A father has the right to paternity leave of 30 calendar days.
-This may be taken in one part or in several parts during the period of time from 30 days before the estimated date of birth until the child attains three years of age.
+A father is entitled to a paternity leave of 30 calendar days.
+This may be taken in one segment or in several segments during the period of time from 30 days before the estimated date of birth until the child turns three.

 A mother or a father shall be granted parental leave at her or his request for raising a child of up to 3 years of age.
 The parental benefit is paid by the state.
 Together the maternity benefit and the parental benefit are paid for a period of 575 days.

 If a child has a disability, the parents have an additional leave of one day per month until the child turns 18.